elightup/falcon/readme.txt

 The plugin doesn't have any settings page or configuration.
 Just install and forget!

 == Changelog ==

+= 1.3.1 =
+* Update compatibility with the latest version of WordPress
+* Fix not working with WP-CLI

 = 1.3.0 =
 * Remove settings page